SPARTA News

 Agenda

-• Support for applications written to the Java EE 7 Full Platform
+• Support for applications written to the Java EE 7 Full Platform specification

 • CICS asynchronous API